AsyncTI4/TI4_map_generator_bot/CONTRIBUTING.md

 - [Testing your Changes](#testing-your-changes)
   - [VSCode Test](#vscode-test)
 - [Helpful Tips for Debugging](#helpful-tips-for-debugging)

+# Getting the Code
+Get in touch with us at the TI4-Async discord and let us know you'd like the developer role.
+Branch permissions can be granted, but for now you may fork the repository and clone it to a suitable location.

 # Setup a Test Server

 1. Enable developer mode on your Discord client, if you have not already
 2. Create a new Discord Server
 3. Record the Server's ID (right click Server Name -> "Copy Server ID")
-4. Setup a Test Bot - see [Step 1 from here](https://discord.com/developers/docs/getting-started#step-1-creating-an-app)
+4. Setup a Test Bot - see [Step 1 from here](https://discord.com/developers/docs/getting-started#step-1-creating-an-app).
+The main steps are:
+* Note down the bot's credentials.
+* Enable "Privileged Gateway Intents".
+* Tick both Installation Contexts' Methods.
+* Ensure Default Install Settings are correct.
+* Create an install link, paste it into the discord server you want your bot in.
 5. Invite your Test Bot to your server
 6. Create a `bot-log` channel, and `Admin`, `Developer` and `Bothelper` roles; add the role IDs to `src/main/java/ti4/AsyncTI4DiscordBot.java`